DxrosAnys/DesignPatterns/README.md

 ### The Visitor Pattern

 Say you have a tree of objects, and you want to perform an operation on all the elements of it.
-The visitor pattern allows you to do this without making changes to the elements themselves.
+The behavioral.visitor pattern allows you to do this without making changes to the elements themselves.
-Instead, a separate visitor object is passed to each object to perform the operation.
+Instead, a separate behavioral.visitor object is passed to each object to perform the operation.

 ![img_5.png](img_5.png)